An experienced well rounded leadership team

 Karen served on the Board of Symphony for Life Foundation from 2016 to 2022 as a member of the Program Committee.
 She now continues her invaluable support as an Ambassador.

 With a repertoire ranging from early music to works composed especially for her, Canberra-born flautist Sally Walker has toured internationally with some of the world’s finest orchestras, and has appeared in the London Proms, Salzburg, Lucerne, Tanglewood and Edinburgh Festivals.
-She is currently Lecturer in Woodwind Performance at the Australian National University, Principal Flute of the Omega Ensemble and has a long-standing association as Guest Principal Flautist with the Australian Chamber Orchestra.
+She is currently Senior Lecturer in Performance at the Australian National University School of Music and has a long-standing association as Guest Principal Flautist with the Australian Chamber Orchestra.
 To read more about Sally, please click here.

 Emeritus Professor Di Yerbury